MengYin-ink/mengyin-ink.github.io/index.md

 title: ""
 ---

-I am a doctoral stu
+I am a doctoral student in Tohoku univerity in Japan.
+My research field is first-principles calculations.